Vistalite Drums: Re-issued Vistalite

-Ludwig reintroduced Vistalite drums in 2001, with the prime seller being a replica of the amber five piece kit played by John Bonham.
+Ludwig reintroduced Vistalite drums in 2001, with the prime seller being a replica of the amber five-piece kit played by John Bonham.
 The re-issue shells are slightly thicker and, in the opinions of some, warmer sounding and more resonant than the originals.
 The original shells were at a supposed disadvantage due to a noncontinuous bearing edge.
-The new versions have a continuous 45 degree edge, making what some feel is a fuller, cleaner tone.
+The new versions have a continuous 45-degree edge, making what some feel is a fuller, cleaner tone.

 In 2006, a multitude of drum companies like SONOR (X-Ray), Tama (Starclassic Mirage), RCI International (Starlite), Fibes (Crystallite), ddrum (Diode and Diaton), Zickos, Peace (Echoplasm), and Kirchhoff Schlagwerk (Arctic series) now make acrylic drums thanks to an increase in popularity since 2001.
 Custom drum companies have also seen growth in demand.

-Gold n Times acrylic shells are thicker and stronger than '70s vistalites, but are glued and tabbed in the same manner.
-They are supplied to Ludwig, Tama, and custom drum makers.
-They are approximately .220 (6 mm) thick.
+Gold n Times acrylic shells are thicker and stronger than 1970s vistalites, but are glued and tabbed in the same manner.
+They are supplied to Tama and custom drum makers.
+They are approximately .220 inch (6 mm) thick.
 Acrylic shells can be glued with adhesives like cyanoacrylates.
 Modern adhesives are improved over those available in the 1970s.
 On November 20, 2009, Ray Ducoat, the company’s owner, died.
 Gold n Times ceased sales although production continued through other outlets.

 RCI Starlight acrylic shells are "welded" at the seam.
 The company claims that vibration characteristics of their shells are tested and are superior to glued and tabbed shells.
-Like the Vistalite, they are factory-equipped with a 45-degree bearing edge.
+Like the Ludwig Vistalite, they are factory-equipped with a 45-degree bearing edge.
 Many of the designs are made to replicate original Vistalite colors and patterns.